By Richard Crompton

 (p) Orion Publishing Group 2018

-Richard Crompton is a former BBC journalist and producer.
-He moved to East Africa several years ago with his wife, a human rights lawyer who worked on the Rwanda genocide trials.
-Richard won the Daily Telegraph Short Story Award in 2010 and his first novel, The Honey Guide, was published to great popular acclaim in 2013.
-He lives in Nairobi.
+Richard Crompton is an ex-BBC journalist who moved to East Africa several years ago with his wife, a human rights lawyer who worked on the Rwanda genocide trials.
+Richard won the DAILY TELEGRAPH Short Story Award in 2010.

 - Other details